-Located at 720 East Vine Drive in Fort Collins, CO, the main raptor rehabilitation center is home to our rehabilitation efforts, raptors undergoing rehabilitation, and our educational ambassadors.
-This facility is not open to the general public except for open houses, but tours may be arranged with 1-2 weeks notice for a fee.
+Located at 720 East Vine Drive in Fort Collins, Colorado, the raptor rehabilitation center is home to our rehabilitation efforts, raptors undergoing rehabilitation, and our Educational Ambassadors.
 A former woodworking shop and bottling plant, this 8,000-square foot facility continues to serve as our center of operations while we plan our future permanent facility.
+This facility is not open to the general public due to COVID-19 restrictions.
+There is no current estimated time to reopen tours and open houses.

 Working with the nation’s leading wildlife and nature center designers, the proposed Rocky Mountain Raptor Center for Excellence in Avian Conservation, Education and Research is a 20-acre center designed to meet the ever-increasing demands that have been placed upon our program.